CQC We Statements

 HM Inspectorate of Prisons / Probation: HM Inspectorate of Prisons for England and Wales is an independent inspectorate which reports on conditions for and treatment of those in prison, young offender institutions and immigration detention facilities.
 HM Inspectorate of Probation for England and Wales is an independent inspectorate on the effectiveness of work with adults, children and young people who have offended aimed at reducing reoffending and protecting the public.

 Prisons and Probation Ombudsman (PPO): The Prisons and Probation Ombudsman investigates complaints from prisoners, those on probation and those held in immigration removal centres.
 The Ombudsman also investigates all deaths that occur among prisoners, immigration detainees and the residents of approved premises.

 See also Information Sharing chapter.

-Local Authorities should ensure the security of information held on people who are in custodial settings, and should develop agreements consistent with policies and procedures of Ministry of Justice and the National Offender Management Service which enable appropriate information sharing on individuals, including the sharing of information about risk to the prisoner and others where this is relevant.
+Local Authorities should ensure the security of information held on people who are in custodial settings, and should develop agreements consistent with policies and procedures of Ministry of Justice and HM Prison and Probation Service which enable appropriate information sharing on individuals, including the sharing of information about risk to the prisoner and others where this is relevant.